kimothokamau/kimothokamaublog/content/blog/sendtobinance/index.md

 ![copy btc address](./copybtc.jpg)

-   >Clipboard is the technology functionality that allows you to copy paste, always use copy-paste addresses since they are easy to make a typo.
+   >Clipboard is feature in phones and computers that allows you to copy something and paste it elsewhere.
+Always use copy-paste while dealing with bitcoin addresses since it is easy to make a typo.

 The bitcoin address I will use for this example is this alphanumeric character string **19SahC7icw8R6nUxVSt1iwaknxU1BkvoAu**
-  >  bitcoin addresses can either start with 1... or 3... or bc1...
+  >  bitcoin addresses can either start with 1,3 or bc1.
+And they have 34 characters of random alphanumeric characters apart from uppercase letter "O", uppercase letter "I", lowercase letter "l", and the number "0"

 ### Step 6 - Send to the bitcoin address